-In a recent research study conducted by Robert Half, almost one-quarter of CFOs claimed that their companies are doing more entry-level recruiting from colleges and universities than they were doing five years ago.
+In a recent research study conducted by Robert Half, almost one-quarter of CFOs claimed that their companies are doing more entry-level university recruiting than they were doing five years ago.

 Another article along similar lines from HBR states that 84% of employers understand and accept the importance of college hiring.

 With these statistics, it is clear that the job market is more dependent on the young talent than ever before, and the war about hiring the best talent in the VUCA era has already started.